MiningMyBusiness/AccelerometerActivityRecognition/README.md

 2) normalize the data so it ranges between 0-1.

 3) built a deep 1D-convolutional encoder-decoder neural net that compresses the 160 by 3 dimensional data into 128 latent dimensions and then reconstructs the original signal of 160 by 3 dims.
-After 30 epochs of training, the autoencoder could reconstruct each of the original signal axes with the following average R-squared values on a validation test set (0.91, 0.76, 0.86) - one R-squared value for each axis.
+After 60 epochs of training (3 seconds each), the autoencoder could reconstruct each of the original signal axes with the following average R-squared values on a validation test set (0.95, 0.84, 0.90) - one R-squared value for each axis.
+So the autoencoder captures on average 90% of the information in the original 160 by 3 dimensional signal into a 128 dimensional vector.

 4) built a classifier using the encoder from the encoder-decoder network with the addition of two densely connected layers for classification of the activity.
 The weights of the encoder were frozen and only the two densely connected layers were allowed to learn for 15 epochs.